-If you report wrongdoing, you should only discuss your report with those dealing with it.
+If you report wrongdoing, it is important that you only discuss your report with the staff of Woollahra Council responsible to deal with it.
 This will include the disclosures coordinator and the General Manager.
-If you discuss your report more broadly, you may affect the outcome of any investigation.
+In the case of a report about the General Manager, you should only discuss your report with the disclosures coordinator and the Mayor.